 I arrived at Changi International Airport Terminal 1 at 11:30am and met up with my friend — just two of us on this short 6D5N trip to Chiang Mai in northern Thailand.
 For the record, this trip was in September 2024, near the end of the rainy Southwest Monsoon season.

 We checked-in at the self-service kiosks for Scoot TR676 flight and had our boarding passes printed.
-With 10Kg cabin luggage allowance on Scoot flights, we had no check-in luggages.
-My backpack weighted only 5.7Kg — just 5 sets of clothings and toiletries — with lots of allowance for goodies on the return trip.
+With 10Kg cabin luggage allowance on Scoot flights, we had no need for check-in luggages.
+My backpack weighted just 5.7Kg — just 5 sets of clothings and toiletries — with lots of allowance for goodies on the return trip.

-After clearing immigration, we had lunch in the foodcourt while waiting for boarding.
+After clearing immigration, we had lunch in the foodcourt while waiting for boarding — scheduled at 2:45pm.
 We had wanton noodle and spicy Japanese pork ramen.

 At 3pm, 15 minutes behind schedule, Scoot TR676 flight took off for Chiang Mai — surprisingly, Scoot was the only direct flight between Singapore and Chiang Mai.
-Flight duration was stated as 3 hours.
+Flight time was stated as 3 hours and only one afternoon flight per day.

 Air turbulences were very frequent, especially during monsoon and typhoon seasons, over South China Sea and Southeastern part of Asia.
 Serious air turbulences had resulted in damages and loss of life on flights around the world.